nysoftwarelab/spam-protect-for-contact-form-7/README.md

-# Spam Protect for Contact Form 7
+# Wordpress : Spam Protect for Contact Form 7

 Version 1.0.0.1

-Wordpress - Spam Protect for Contact Form 7

 A widget that helps you to block annoying spams coming from you Contact Form 7 Widget.
 Fully compatible with wordpress up to version 5.3